AshridgeTechnologies/elemento/stories/Backlog.md

 - Search in project - consider Fuse.js

 ### Priority 1
+- ShowDialog to show a Page or Form in a modal dialog
 - Extension auto-loads latest code from git repo via CDN
 - Single copy of expressUtils between two projects
 - OPFS file store